 Train Your Officials

-Similarly, Alberta Lacrosse offers a multi-level development and certification program for officials that is required to be completed yearly.
+Similarly, the ALA offers a multi-level development and certification program for officials that is required to be completed yearly.

 Inform Your Parents

 Depending on where you're located, there's a decent chance some of your parents may be new to lacrosse.
 Engage your parents, and help them learn the sport and ways they can support their child's participation.